yasasn86/ng5-breadcrumb/README.md

         ...
     }

-Inject the BreadcrumbService into your component, so you can add friendly names for each of your apps routes (paths):
+Inject the BreadcrumbService into your component

     export class AppComponent {
         constructor(private breadcrumbService: BreadcrumbService) {
-            breadcrumbService.addFriendlyNameForRoute('/home', 'Home Sweet Home');
         }
     }